 Infrastructure Canada's Twitter pages are a great way to stay on top of the department's news and information.
 We look forward to sharing information with you through Twitter, but always encourage visits to our website for more detailed information.

-The INFC Twitter pages (INFC_eng and INFC_fra) are mainly used as an alternative method for accessing the material posted on INFC's website and delivered through our web feed.
+The INFC Twitter pages (INFC_eng and INFC_fra) and the Minister of Infrastructure and Communities pages (INFC_minister and ministre_INFC) are mainly used as an alternative method for accessing the material posted on INFC's website.
 Followers of INFC Twitter pages can expect to receive notifications of news releases and other INFC updates, as well as re-tweets of select information of value to our followers.
 If you are looking for more information about the Department, information is available on the INFC website.

 INFC may retweet relevant material posted by other Government of Canada Twitter accounts and/or other accounts determined to be relevant to our followers and of significant value.
 This may include cross-linking, research findings, statistics, relevant events and conferences.